Kevinovitz/TryHackMe_Writeups/adventofcyber2024/adventofcyber2024.md

    ><details><summary>Click for answer</summary></details>

-3. Perform a prompt injection attack that leads to a reverse shell on the target machine.CompleteHint
+3. Perform a prompt injection attack that leads to a reverse shell on the target machine.